 The Board has overall responsibility for maintaining an adequate system of internal controls of the Company and for reviewing its effectiveness.
 The Board is committed to implementing an effective and sound internal controls system to safeguard the interest of shareholders and the Group's assets.
-The Board has delegated to management the implementation of the system of internal controls and reviewing of all relevant financial, operational, compliance controls and risk management function within an established framework and reporting to the Board and Audit Committee on its material findings.
+The Board has reviewed the effectiveness of the internal control system of the Group through the Audit Committee.